-The group can determine this.
-There may sometimes be an advantage to having an outside assessor or facilitator.
+It may be advantageous to engage an external consultant.
 This person could be used to coordinate the process from beginning to end or to undertake one aspect of it.
 They could be used for a number of resource-intensive tasks such as documenting decisions, recording the results of appraisal, identifying the impacts missed by stakeholders, finding evidence, prioritising health impacts and helping frame recommendations.
-An outside HIA facilitator should have public health knowledge and skills, and expertise in conducting HIAs.
+An external HIA consultant should have public health knowledge and skills and expertise in conducting HIAs.